aneeshpanoli/rdata_to_pandas_dataframe/README.md

 # Rdata_to_pandas_dataframe
-Converts expression data in RData format to pandas dataframe to work in python enviornment
+Converts expression data in RData format to pandas dataframe to work in python environment

 # Usage
 ```python